PabloSaenz99/PabloSaenz99/README.md

     <a href="https://developer.android.com/" target="_blank" rel="noreferrer"><img src="https://www.svgrepo.com/show/349588/android.svg" width="36" height="36" alt="Android"/></a>
     <a href="https://www.tensorflow.org/" target="_blank" rel="noreferrer"><img src=https://www.svgrepo.com/show/354440/tensorflow.svg" width="36" height="36" alt="TensorFlow and AI"/></a>
 </p>

-## Other basic knowledge
-- Data extraction using web scraping
-- Analysis of information based on nodes (for example, connections between users of social networks)
-- Basic programming of artificial intelligence for the control of systems using Matlab
-- AI using Python and libraries such as Tensorflow

 # 💻 Check my projects!